traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

     namespace: default # Using "default" because we didn't specify a namespace when creating the ClusterAccount.
 ```

-!!! info

-    `roleRef` is the kubernetes reference to the role created in `00-role.yml`.
+!!! info "`roleRef` is the Kubernetes reference to the role created in `00-role.yml`."

-    `subjects` is the list of accounts reference.
-In the guilde, it
+!!! info "`subjects` is the list of accounts reference."

-    only contains the account created in `00-account.yml`
+    In the guide, it only contains the account created in `00-account.yml`

 ## Deployment and Exposition

+!!! info "This section can be managed with the help of the [Traefik helm chart](../install-traefik/#use-the-helm-chart)."

 The [ingress controller](https://traefik.io/glossary/kubernetes-ingress-and-ingress-controller-101/#what-is-a-kubernetes-ingress-controller)
 is a software that runs in the same way as any other application on a cluster.
-In order to start Traefik on the Kubernetes cluster,
+To start Traefik on the Kubernetes cluster,
 a [`Deployment`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/deployment-v1/) resource must exist to describe how to configure
 and scale containers horizontally to support larger workloads.